All Products

 Important

-ECS file backup, ECS instance backup, NAS backup, OSS backup, Tablestore backup, ECS database backup, and SAP HANA backup support cross-account backup.
-When you restore an ECS instance from a cross-account backup, you can restore it only to the original Alibaba Cloud account.
-For specific supported scenarios, refer to the information provided in the Cloud Backup console.
+Cross-account backup is supported for ECS file backup, ECS instance backup, NAS backup, OSS backup, Tablestore backup, Database Backup, and SAP HANA backup.
+After you back up an ECS instance across accounts, you can restore the instance only to the source Alibaba Cloud account.
+For specific supported scenarios, see the information in the Cloud Backup console.

-For example, to back up an ECS file, first switch from the current account to the account that contains the target ECS instance.
+For example, to back up ECS files, first switch to the account where the ECS instance is located in the upper-left corner of the console.
 Then, select the ECS instance from the instance list.
-Create a backup policy or select an existing one and bind it to the ECS instance to configure the backup plan.
-After the backup job is complete, the ECS file data of the account to be backed up is backed up to the backup vault of the management account.
+Create a backup policy or select an existing one and bind it to the ECS instance to complete the backup plan configuration.
+After the backup task is complete, the ECS file data is backed up to the backup vault of the management account.

 Important

-A backup vault can store backup data from different accounts at the same time.
-A backup policy can be bound to data sources from different accounts at the same time to achieve unified data protection for various types of resources across multiple accounts.
-Before you configure a cross-account backup plan, make sure that all the prerequisites are met.
+A backup vault can store data from different accounts.
+A backup policy can be bound to data sources from different accounts, enabling unified data protection for various resources across multiple accounts.
+Before you configure a cross-account backup plan, make sure that you have completed all the prerequisites.

 Cross-account restore